 The home is the “domestic church.”
 Children learn from their parents (and siblings) what is important.
 If God is placed first, then family members will experience love and how to seek forgiveness for transgressions.
 Parents who show their children how to pray and pray with them, count one’s blessings, work together for the common good, and to seek forgiveness are sharing characteristics of Christ.
 The religious education parents received as children may not equip them enough to share the great story of God’s love, Salvation History.
 It may not equip them to convey the teachings of our faith.
-That is why Religious Education is offered not just for children, but for the whole family.
+That is why we learn together as families.

 Additional opportunities to grow in faith exist in joining book/Bible studies, the work of the many committees of the parish, the Catholic Daughters of the Americas, the Knights of Columbus, OLOL’s Men’s group and through diocesan sponsored events.